Hieutran1408/IT-Code-Fair-Data-Science-Challenge/README.md

 **Result**:
 - Based on the score from the metrics we used, Random Forest model came up with the highest accuracy score (96.43%).
-- Based on Feture Weighting and Backward selection techniques, we found that there are 5 significant factors that effect the success/failure of a project: User Involvement, Changing requirement and specification, user satisfaction, planning and technical compentence.
+- Based on Feature Weighting and Backward selection techniques, we found that there are 5 significant factors that effect the success/failure of a project: User Involvement, Changing requirement and specification, user satisfaction, planning and technical compentence.